finyo3549/projektMunka/csharp/README.md

 - `MagicQuizDesktop`: This directory contains all the source code for the desktop application.
 - `MagicQuizDesktop.sln`: This solution file opens the project in Visual Studio.
 - `Documentation`: The HTML formatted documentation of the project is available in this directory.
-- `MagicQuizSetup`: Find the installer package for the application here.
+- `MagicQuizDesktopSetup`: Find the installer package for the application here.

 ## Accessing the Documentation